Brent holds near $112, growth woes keep sentiment shaky

-SINGAPORE (Reuters) - Brent crude futures steadied near $112 a barrel on Tuesday as investors weighed a weaker outlook for demand due to a sluggish global economy against potential supply disruptions.
+SINGAPORE, Oct 2 (Reuters) - Brent crude futures steadied near $112 a barrel on Tuesday as investors weighed a weaker demand outlook amid a sluggish global economy against the continuing potential for supply risks.

-The global crude benchmark opened the fourth quarter lower on Monday in the face of poor manufacturing data in Europe and China, with analysts expecting further price weakness.
+The global crude benchmark opened the fourth quarter lower on Monday as investors struggled to push prices higher in the face of poor manufacturing data out of Europe and China, and analysts expect further price weakness.

 “I see continued downward pressure for oil.
 Supply will continue to chase demand, given the weak economic fundamentals overall,” said Victor Shum, managing director for downstream energy consulting at IHS Purvin & Gertz.